kimothorick/Focusly/README.md

 ## Credits
 This project is inspired and built on top of the [Task-List](https://github.com/mohamed-tayeh/Task-List) by [MohFocus](https://www.twitch.tv/mohfocus)
-The author of this project is [Rick Kimotho](https://www.twitch.tv/rickphilip)
+Author of this project is [Rick Kimotho](https://www.twitch.tv/rickphilip)